It's Grilled Cheese Sandwich Month, National Soft Pretzel Month, Fresh Florida Tomato Month and National Garden Month.

 Historically, the buns were eaten in many Christian countries and, since they did not contain eggs or dairy products, those following Lent could eat them.

-In Australia, chocolate chips are used in place of currants.
+In Australia, chocolate chips are used in

-Some say these buns originated with an Anglican monk in the 12th
+Some say these buns originated with an Anglican monk in the 12th century and others say they began with pagan spring festivals and the monks added the cross to convert people to Christian-

 The story I like best is the one about an English widow whose sailor son went off to sea.
 She vowed to bake him a bun every Good Friday.